-A gyrator (see Fig. 6) is implemented to link the equivalent magnetic circuit to the electrical domain
+A gyrator is implemented to link the equivalent magnetic circuit to the electrical domain:

-$$\psi = Ni$$ $$v = N\xi. \tag{9}$$
+$$\psi = Ni

+v = N\xi$$

+(9)

 In a circuit simulator the magnetic circuit can thus be constructed using capacitor elements to represent all of the permeances.
 In the magnetic domain, the flux path may be broken into series capacitor elements representing permeances, whereas the flux cross section may be broken into parallel capacitor elements representing permeances.
-For instance, a core with an air gap is modeled as a capacitor for the core permeance in series with a
+For instance, a core with an air gap is modeled as a capacitor for the core permeance in series with a capacitor representing the permeance of the air gap.
+The connection to the electrical circuit can then be represented by the Tellegen gyrator according to (9), comprising a controlled voltage source producing $\psi$ (in series with the two capacitors), and another controlled voltage source producing the electrical voltage.